Error Handling

 Possible Causes

-• Required fields are missing from the request
+• Required fields are missing (companyName, contactName, or email)

 • Field values are in the wrong format